Do You Know What to Do if Your Hedgehog Gets Sick?

 – Unusual lumps growing on their body.

-Even at that, you should still take your pet to the nearest vet’s to see if there is anything that you can do for them.
+Even at that, you should still take your pet to the nearest vet to see if there is anything you can do for them.

-When it’s their time to go they should not be abandoned either.
+They should not be abandoned when it’s their time to go.
 Make the pet as comfortable as possible before they pass.

 Contrary to what many might believe, hedgehogs are not disease-ridden animals.

-They might not live as long, on average, as other house pets, however, they are worth having and keeping as long as you know you’ll care for them right.
+On average, they might not live as long as other house pets; however, they are worth having and keeping as long as you know you’ll care for them right.